diffpy/diffpy.morph/doc/source/index.rst

 that are not PDFs, it has not been extensively tested beyond the PDF.

 To get started, please visit the :ref:`quick_start`.
+For those looking to see more advanced features, you can visit

 =======
 Authors